-The College's Office of Student Academic Services provides advisement for all pre-professional engineering students.
-When a student has gained admission to a professional school of engineering, he or she will be assigned a faculty adviser in the school
+The College's Office of Student Academic Services provides advisement for all engineering pre-professional school students. .
+At the time of admission $% \left( 1\right) =\left( 1\right) \left( 1\right) \left($ to Professional School, typically in the third year of studies, he or she will be assigned a faculty adviser in the school of their major (within the college).

-Each student is personally advised in the planning and scheduling of his or her course work and is counseled and advised individually on matters of career choice, his or her activities at OSU, and on other academic matters.
-An academic file is created for each student at the time of initial enrollment.
+Each student is personally advised in the planning and scheduling of his or her course work, assisted with the selection of a major, and is counseled and advised individually on matters of career choice, activities at OSU, and on other

-Each student and his or her adviser must carefully select elective courses to meet the curriculum objectives and accreditation criteria.
+Each student, and his or her adviser, carefully selects general education, core engineering, and elective courses to meet the curriculum objectives and accreditation criteria.
 Specific criteria include appropriate computer-based experiences, knowledge of probability and statistics, competence in written and oral communications, an understanding of ethical, social, economic and safety considerations, and engineering design experiences that are integrated throughout the curriculum.
+An introduction to the engineering field and the majors available in the college, is presented in ENGR 1111.
+In this student development course, students will also learn how to be successful as engineering students and will be well informed of the many resources that are available on campus to promote their success.

-The engineering design experiences are introduced in ENGR 1111, but are more formally introduced in ENGR 1322 and 1332 (depending on the student's major).
-The culminating major engineering design experience for each degree program is specified on the degree requirement sheet.
-The adviser assists the student with academic decisions and tries to assure accuracy and compliance; however, the ultimate responsibility for meeting degree requirements rests with the student.
+To assist students in planning and mapping their academic success, an electronic account is created for each student at the time of initial enrollment.
+Students have access to their personal account, via the STAR System, where they can review their advising materials, degree sheet, flowchart and other documents.
+The adviser assists the student with academic decisions and works to ensure accuracy and compliance; however, the ultimate responsibility for meeting degree requirements rests with the student.